 A list of groups and initiatives for Pima Dems to explore.
 These are not sanctioned or endorsed by PCDP, but we recognize they are doing good work to further engage voters.
-You may choose to volunteer with them or donation are appreciated.
+You may choose to volunteer with them or donations are appreciated.
 Clicking on the listing will take you to their website for further investigation.
 If not based in Tucson, these groups have active branches in Pima County.
 Listed in no preferential order.

 Please make your suggestions of groups to add here.
-(Candidate listings coming soon.)

 With regular contributors from Tucson and metro Phoenix, Blog for Arizona is the state’s most comprehensive news source for political news, commentary, and community events.

 Blog for Arizona is a truly independent news source.
 Although the blog has a decidedly progressive viewpoint, we receive no funding from any politicians or political parties.
 We welcome your support and patronage.

 Moms Demand Action is a grassroots movement of Americans fighting for public safety measures that can protect people from gun violence.
 We pass stronger gun laws and work to close the loopholes that jeopardize the safety of our families.
 We also work in our own communities and with business leaders to encourage a culture of responsible gun ownership.
 We know that gun violence is preventable, and we’re committed to doing what it takes to keep families safe.

 We believe in the principle of representation by the people, for the people.
 We hold that evidence and values should influence decision making, not money.
 We focus on issues that concern Southern Arizonan voters.

 Civic Engagement Beyond Voting is a small group of women working to empower Arizona’s citizens to exercise their voices at the state level.